 Living on Campus

 SAAST students are housed in the High-rise Residence Halls.
 These air-conditioned residence halls provide a comfortable balance of privacy and camaraderie in central locations.
 Residents will stay in multi-occupancy guest suites and will have a private or shared bedroom.
 Each bedroom is equipped with a set of the following items: extra-long twin bed, desk, desk chair, lamp, and dresser.
 Due to space constraints, any additional furniture is discouraged.
-The following items are not provided: sheets, pillows, blankets, towels, soap (laundry, dish, and bath), wastebasket, hamper, alarm clock, phone or computer.
-Amenities, such as linen can be arranged at rates that are typically lower than economy hotel rooms.
+The following items are NOT provided: sheets, pillows, blankets, towels, soap (laundry, dish, and bath), wastebasket, hamper, alarm clock, phone or computer.
+Amenities, such as linens, can be arranged at rates that are typically lower than economy hotel rooms.
 Residential Teaching Assistants (RTAs), supervised by a full-time Residential Director in the dorms and instructors in the classrooms, are current Penn undergraduates who live in the dorms with the students and serve as TAs in the classrooms.